ErenS90/Python-Tutorial/README.md

 10. Tuples, Dictionary And Sets. <br/>

 Note!
 9th one is incomplete and I haven't done 10th one entirely. <br/>
 Well I won't make any excuses, I lost all motivation to complete them and the further ones.
-I have many things to learn (they include the similar and advanced content) but I was still trying to complete this one and then move further.
+I have many things to learn (that includes similar and advanced content) but I was still trying to complete this one and then move further.
 Sigh ...
 I ended up wasting a lot of time because of that.
 So, now I will learn the new topics and will upload them later on.